slint-ui/slint/api/node/README.md

 Slint-node is the integration with node.

 The complete Node documentation can be viewed online at https://slint-ui.com/docs/node/.
+To get started you can use the [Walk-through tutorial](https://slint-ui.com/docs/tutorial/node).
+We also have a [Getting Started Template](https://github.com/slint-ui/slint-nodejs-template) repository with the code of a minimal application using Slint that can be used as a starting point to your program.

 **Warning: Beta**
 Slint-node is still in the early stages of development: APIs will change and important features are still being developed.